 After restarting Estlcam, open the setup tab, these are the settings from the first window plus a few extra.

 The creator of Estlcam recently updated his software for us!
 In the CNC Program Generation tab, choose Marlin (if you are using my firmware).
 Important – Set feed unit to mm/min- (this is what the marlin firmware needs).
-For now turn off arcs (causes odd shaped small holes holes), and the file extension “gcode” is the easiest.
+Change the file extension “gcode” so all the programs recognize it.

 You are ready to generate some GCode.